Invaders from Mars (1953 film): Legacy

 Invaders from Mars impressed some kids who grew up and became filmmakers.
 In a booklet accompanying the film's restoration, Steven Spielberg recalled watching the film five times in the theatre as a child.
 "It really turned my world around.
 It certainly touched a nerve in all the kids like myself who saw the film at a very young age," he said.
 Joe Dante and John Landis both cited it as an influence.
 Martin Scorsese named it on a list of the 10 best films to use light and color.

 Don Coscarelli's original 1979 Phantasm has some plot similarities, while Brad Bird's The Iron Giant makes references to the film, as well as to other iconic science fiction features, particularly those from the 1950s.
 It has been suggested that the film may have provided inspiration for the Barney and Betty Hill UFO abduction claims.

 In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Adaptations

 Remake

 A 1986 remake film was produced using the same title.
 The remake was directed by Tobe Hooper and stars Karen Black, Hunter Carson, and Timothy Bottoms.
 The original film's child star Jimmy Hunt played the police chief.

 Comic book

 A three-issue Invaders from Mars comic book adaptation, written by Steven Philip Jones and drawn by Sandy Carruthers, was published by Eternity Comics in 1990.
 Eternity published an original three-issue sequel by Jones and Carruthers in 1991.

 In popular culture

 The film was spoofed by RiffTrax, consisting of former Mystery Science Theater 3000 alumni Kevin Murphy, Bill Corbett and Michael J. Nelson, on March 26, 2021.

+The song "Kathy Wilson", from the mini-album All Hell's Breaking Loose Down at Little Kathy Wilson's Place by English heavy metal band Wolfsbane, was inspired by the film.